Bewley's: Former

 A franchise operator ran multiple locations in suburban shopping centres including Nutgrove, The Square, Tallaght, Omni Park, Stillorgan Shopping Centre, the old Dundrum Shopping Centre as well as the chains first location on South Great Georges Street.
 Some of these locations had previous been run by the company directly.
+Franchised locations previously existed in Belfast and Portadown, closing in 1996.

 Bewley's Hotels

 Bewley's Hotels were a chain of hotels using the Bewley's trademark both in Ireland and in the United Kingdom, owned by Slaney Foods and the Moran Hotel Group.

 This brand licensing agreement ended by mid-2015, following the sale of Moran Bewleys Hotels to Dalata Hotel Group.

 The flagship hotel in the chain was in a restored 19th century Masonic school in Ballsbridge.
 Now known as the Clayton Hotel, Ballsbridge, some Masonic symbolism remains visible in the building's ornamentation.